 The crossing of the light blue rectangle (Fig.~\ref{Amplitude ratio}) with the borders of $\mathcal{{R}} = 2\text{--}10$ does not happen anywhere for $L_2$.
-For $L_1$ a 2-fold drop would be possible, the first epoch of observation would have started $15\,t_\text{fb}$ after the disruption, thus requiring a quite small observing interval and being lucky.
+For $L_1$, a two-fold drop would be possible given the first epoch of observation had started $15\,\rm t_\text{fb}$ after the disruption, thereby requiring a quite small observing interval.
 Lastly, we plotted the $L_3$ curve that has the same $L-\dot{m}$ power-law relationship, but we upscaled the disrupted star and downscaled the SMBH by one order of magnitude each.
-The conclusion is similar to $L_1$.

-However, there is one caveat: as the disk is viscously spreading and the star plunges into the disk approximately at the same distance from SMBH, each time the place of impact will encounter smaller surface density, affecting the emerging outburst luminosities.
+The result is similar to what was found for $L_1$.
+However, there is one caveat: as the disk is viscously spreading and the star plunges into the disk approximately at the same distance from SMBH, the place of impact will encounter smaller surface density every time, affecting the emerging outburst luminosities.

 In light of recent hydrodynamical solutions from \citet{guolo2025}, a time-dependent post-TDE accretion disk parameterization can be applied in this case.
 Useful time-dependent relations of $\Sigma,\,L_\text{char}$ and other relevant disk properties have been quantified.
 As $L_\text{char} \propto E_\text{ej} \propto M_\text{ej} \propto \Sigma$ \cite[][energy of the ejecta]{emritde}, we can verify the long-term decline based on the inferred scaling relations, since the results from the simulations predict